ahdxjk/HyPoNet/HyPoNet/README.md

 Install dependencies with `pip install -r requirements.txt`.
 Run `python scripts/<script_name>.py --help` for each script's arguments. `examples/README.md` shows the expected data layout.

+## Reproducibility and evaluation notes

+This repository is organized to mirror the evaluation pipeline described in the manuscript, from patient-level partitioning and segment generation to model training and chronological warning analysis.

+* **Patient-level data separation.** Patient assignment is performed before segment generation.
+All recordings and derived 60-second windows from the same patient remain within the same training, validation, or test subset in each evaluation run.
+* **Fixed manifests across comparisons.** The same patient manifests are reused across prediction horizons and matched supervision comparisons so that performance differences are not caused by different patient allocations.
+* **No future information at inference.** Future POH onset information is used only retrospectively to construct supervision targets and evaluation labels.
+The model receives only the observed physiological signals, handcrafted features, and available static variables at inference time.
+* **Soft targets are supervision signals rather than calibrated probabilities.** The risk-informed target is designed to encode temporal proximity and current hemodynamic state during training and should not be interpreted as a calibrated probability of POH occurrence.
+* **Matched hard-versus-soft evaluation.** The hard- and soft-supervised HyPoNet models can be trained under the same architecture, patient partitions, waveform inputs, feature preprocessing, and optimization settings, differing only in the supervision target.
+* **Separate segment-level and chronological evaluations.** Segment-level experiments evaluate horizon-specific discrimination, whereas the chronological monitoring pipeline excludes ongoing POH and evaluates strictly pre-onset warning behavior, including event sensitivity, false-alarm burden, lead time, and pre-onset coverage.
+* **Validation-only threshold selection.** Alarm thresholds are selected using validation recordings and then applied unchanged to the corresponding test recordings.
+* **Common evaluation grid for reference models.** MAP-only, trend-only, and MAP-plus-trend reference models can be evaluated on the same eligible chronological decisions used for HyPoNet, enabling direct comparison under the same warning protocol.

+These design choices are intended to keep patient separation, supervision comparisons, and chronological warning evaluation explicit and auditable.

+## Manuscript version and result traceability

+The manuscript results are associated with a fixed code and configuration snapshot.

+* Manuscript version: `HyPoNet revision <VERSION>`
+* Code release/tag: `<TAG>`
+* Commit: `<COMMIT_SHA>`
+* Main configuration: `configs/<PAPER_CONFIG>.yaml`
+* Patient split manifests: `<PATH_TO_SPLITS>`
+* Reported experiment outputs: `<PATH_TO_RESULTS>`

+The same fixed patient manifests should be used when reproducing hard-versus-soft supervision comparisons and model baselines.

+Raw VitalDB recordings are not redistributed in this repository and must be obtained separately under the applicable VitalDB access conditions.

 ## Scripts

 | File | Purpose |